IrSg/Angular-Starter/README.md

 src/app/app-routing.module.ts controls the routes in our structure (note this will load all components whenever the app starts up.
 The alternative, and more efficient way, is "lazy loading", where you only load a component as it is called by the user.
 We may discuss this later in the summer.)

+I've made the second component our home page.
+See app-routing.module.ts

+I've created a third component here.
+Note the addition of the path to app-routing.module.ts

+To navigate from the second component to the third component, I import the Angular router, and then navigate using the command "this.router.navigate([PATH-NAME])".
+See the routeToThirdComponent() function in the second component.

 # Discussed June 19, 2020
 -why Angular